carlessanchezalonso/carlessanchezalonso.github.io/index.md

 <div class="lead pretty-links">

   Hello!
-I am [**Carles Sánchez**](about/), a postdoctoral researcher at the Department of Physics and Astronomy of the University of Pennsylvania, where I work at the intersection between astronomical data, theory and Bayesian statistics.
+I am [**Carles Sánchez**](about/), a postdoctoral researcher at the Department of Physics and Astronomy of the University of Pennsylvania, where I work at the intersection between astronomical data, theory and statistics.
 You would normally put your [full name](about/) here and say something *smart* about yourself.

   This could also be the good place to say were you are coming from, what you [do for a living](work/) and maybe what you are [interested in](projects/).
 You might also be [writing](articles/) about stuff.